Netanyahu rejects Hamas' demands, complicating efforts toward a cease-fire and hostage-release deal

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Wednesday rejected Hamas’ terms for a cease-fire and hostage-release agreement, vowing to continue the war until “absolute victory” and dismissing any arrangement that leaves the militant group in full or partial control of Gaza.

-Netanyahu’s remarks, made as U.S. Secretary of State Antony Blinken was in the region to try to broker a cease-fire deal, signaled that the painstaking diplomacy could be derailed.
-The comments also underscored how wide the chasm between Israel and Hamas remains as the war enters its fifth month.
+U.S. Secretary of State Antony Blinken, who was in the region to try to broker a cease-fire deal, said an agreement between the sides was still possible.

+But Netanyahu's remarks also underscored how wide the chasm between Israel and Hamas remains as the war enters its fifth month.

 Netanyahu said military pressure was the best way to free the roughly 100 hostages held in captivity in the Gaza Strip, where they were taken after Hamas' cross-border rampage into southern Israel on Oct.
 7, which sparked the war.